ICA is an equal opportunities employer and here is our policy

 not discriminated against through the terms and conditions under which they

 have been engaged.
 Furthermore, ICA recognises that from time to time family and social circumstances may change and consequently that volunteers or workers may need to change their conditions of work.
 ICA will attempt, where circumstances and resources permit, to accommodate the needs of those volunteers and workers.

 Workers Support: Volunteers and workers are entitled to support from

 management committee members.
-Volunteers and worker will receive regular
+Volunteers and workers will receive regular

 identified, every effort will be made to ensure that training is provided.